-- a voluntary retreat from or abdication of global leadership, - a greater reliance on unilateralism, - a reduced willingness to work through international or multilateral institutions and agreements, - an acceptance of U.S. isolation or near-isolation on certain international issues, - a more skeptical view of the value of alliances to the United States, - a less-critical view of certain authoritarian or illiberal governments, - a reduced or more selective approach to promoting and defending certain universal values, - the elevation of bilateral trade balances and commercial considerations above other foreign policy concerns, and - an implicit tolerance of the reemergence of aspects of a might-makes-right international order.
+- a voluntary retreat from or abdication of global leadership, - a greater reliance on unilateralism, - a reduced willingness to work through international or multilateral institutions and agreements, - an acceptance of U.S. isolation or near-isolation on certain international issues, - a more skeptical view of the value of alliances to the United States, - a less-critical view of certain authoritarian or illiberal governments, - a reduced or more selective approach to promoting and defending certain universal values, - the elevation of bilateral trade balances, commercial considerations, monetary transactions, and ownership of assets such as oil above other foreign policy considerations, and - an implicit tolerance of the reemergence of aspects of a might-makes-right international order.